Time Series

 Python Function

-Please execute the following function definition before proceeding.
-The function code takes data and creates a plot of all columns as time series, one above the other.
+Please execute code below, which defines a function of our own called plot_series, before proceeding any further.
+This function code takes data and creates a plot of all columns as time series, laid out one above the other.
 When you execute the function code nothing happens.
-Similar to the import, running a function code will only activate it and make it available for later use.
+Similar to an import statement, running a function code will only activate it, making it available subsequent use.
+To action the function itself, you must call this after it has been successfully defined

 PYTHON